 Each year, the property is made out of snow and ice from scratch.
 It’s different every year and there are always new themes and new, creative ice sculptures.
 There are themed suites with fireplaces, relaxing spa experiences, and even an ice chapel for weddings.

 Hotel de Glace is only open from the beginning of January through the end of March, making it the perfect addition to a Quebec City winter trip.
 Book your stay at the Hotel de Glace, and read more reviews from fellow travelers who have visited.

-Quebec City Winter Activities at Quebec Winter Carnival
+Quebec City Winter Festival: Quebec Winter Carnival

 The Quebec Winter Carnival is an annual celebration of winter, snow, and ice.
 It’s one of the world’s largest winter celebrations, and it’s one of the top things to do in Quebec City in winter.
 There’s no better way to spend a Quebec City winter weekend than celebrating at the Carnaval de Quebec.

 From the end of January until mid-February, the festivities are in full force.
 Images of Bonhomme, the iconic snowman ambassador of Carnaval, are plastered all over town.
 Pack your mittens, your arrow sash, and your stash of Caribou – the alcoholic drink of choice during Carnaval.
 You shouldn’t visit Quebec in winter without planning a trip to the Quebec Winter Carnival.

 These Quebec City winter activities include a sugar shack, ice slides, winter sports, hot tubs, and drinking at the ice bar.
 We participated in a life sized version of foosball.
 Admire the enormous ice palace in front of the Parliament building.

 You can go bowling in a massive inflatable ball where you’re inside of it, trying to knock down the pins.
 For those daring folks, there’s a snow bath…are you adventurous enough to wear your bathing suit in the snow?